Jajoo/RoboRams6078-App/README.md

 # RoboRams6078-App
 So this is kind of ambitous (I know barebones java and can barley navigate around in Andriod Studio) but I'm going to try anyway 4/6/16

-#What this app will do
+##What this app will do
 1. Scouting (main objective)

-  A) Form to enter data
+  1. Form to enter data

-      I) Make the xml Thing to do this
+    *Make the xml Thing to do this

-      II) Have Java export the data to rapsberry pi
+    *Have Java export the data to rapsberry pi

   B) Back end too save data (might have to learn sql for this, use python?
 Server?
 Raspberry Pi?)